- Home

 The confidence to stand up and perform short pieces in front of an audience by:

-- Regularly performing work back to the class during lessons
+- Regularly performing work back to class during lessons

-A critical nature that is able to evaluate strengths and weaknesses by:
+A critical nature that can evaluate strengths and weaknesses by:

 - By taking part in written activities that develop critical and analytical writing skills

-- Listening to regular feedback from teachers or peers that will help them improve their work
+- Listening to regular feedback from teachers or peers will help them improve their work

 Key Stage 3

-Drama is a practical based subject that explores texts, theatre practitioners and theatrical styles and genres.
-We aim to give the students a wide knowledge of theatre and the importance it has in developing life skills as well as more specialised subject knowledge.
-The students get to explore important, hard hitting issues through the means of performance work.
+Drama is a practical-based subject that explores texts, theatre practitioners and theatrical styles and genres.
+We aim to give the students a wide knowledge of theatre and the importance it has in developing life skills, as well as more specialised subject knowledge.
+The students get to explore important, hard-hitting issues through the means of performance work.
 We want to give our students every opportunity to develop their confidence and challenge their creativity.
 We have a strong area with fantastic facilities.
 We have a fully equipped theatre with professional lighting rigs and projection equipment.
-We are very lucky to have a technician Mr Groves, who creates fantastic technical atmospheres for our performance evenings which will give our students the opportunity to experience what the theatre can be like on a professional level.
-The subject is taught by Mrs Rolfe and Mr Rooza who are both passionate and committed teachers who strive for excellence in our students.
+The subject is taught by Mrs Rolfe, who is a passionate and committed teachers who strive for excellence in our students.

 The confidence to communicate and work creatively within a team of peers by: